 We will also be visiting a local farm where you will be able to see local farmers producing different types of tropical fruits.
 We will also be visiting a cocoa plantation.

 Once at Atalaya port, we will be taking a boat on the Madre de Dios river.
-On this journey, you will be able to see different types of birds.
+On this journey, you will be able to see different species of butterflies and birds.

 This includes parrots, vultures, oropendolas, and others.
-This region is also home to capybaras.
+This pristine forest is also home to capybaras and harpy eagles.
 They are massive jungle rodents.

 At around 0500 PM, we will be reaching the serene Hummingbird Lodge.
 We will be accommodating you in an ensuite private room.
 After dinner, we will be doing a night safari to spot some nocturnal creatures like tarantulas, snakes, and scorpions.

 Day 3 – Hummingbird Lodge – Casa Matsiguenka